Sales Hiring: The definitive guide for recruiting the right salesperson

 a.
 A written test is another method for assessing candidates' abilities.
 For example, if you want to know how they'll manage consumer complaints, give them an objection card with some pricing on it and watch how they react.
 You may also inform them about any previous complaints or misconceptions your consumers had, request a written answer, and observe how they manage it.

 b.
 You may also do a role-play using a series of sales phone conversations to measure candidates' interpersonal skills.
-You can utilise sales managers, sales leaders, account executives, or recruiting managers to serve as potential buyers since they are familiar with the questions that your target customers may have.
+You can utilize sales managers, sales leaders, account executives, or recruiting managers to serve as potential buyers since they are familiar with the questions that your target customers may have.

 You are now prepared for a successful mission since you have a defined sales hiring plan and an understanding of how to prepare for it.